-Obj ectives St atus (See l Notes Belo w) Raise public awareness about urban runoff pollution through involvement.
+Obj Objectives Status (See Notes Below) Raise public awareness about urban runoff pollution through involvement.
 Involve the public in the development and implementation process to secure "buy in," and generate public support for the City's water quality protection efforts.
 Convince the community that water quality can be improved through community participation.
-Implemented Not Applicable Modified Effective Unknown Not Effective BMPs IPs Measurable Goals 3a) Train citizen volunteer watch group(s) to monitor and report water quality data. and report Measure success each year by the number of volunteers that complete monitor training.
-1 3b) Develop and adopt a storm drain inlet program by Dec.
+Not Applicable Modified Effective Unknown Not Effective BMPs Measurable Goals 3a) Train citizen volunteer watch group(s) to monitor and report water quality data.
+Measure success each year by the number of volunteers that complete monitor training.
+X 1 3b) Develop and adopt a storm drain inlet program by Dec.
 31 .
 Measure success by the number of volunteers participating in storm drain adoptions, and how many storm drains are adopted.
 2 3c) Establish volunteer monitoring stations and monitoring protocol.
 Measure success by the number of watershed monitoring stations that are established, and the number of citizens that participate in water quality data collection.
 3 X 3d) Continue implementing BMPs 1a, 1b, 1c, 1d, 2a, 2b, and 2c.
+X